 - What can I tell you about my qualifications for the position?

-- What are the top three qualities are you looking for in the person you hire to join this company?
+- What are the top three qualities are you looking for in the person you will hire?

 - What is the most challenging part of this job?